SthephanShinkufag/atomboard/README.md

  - Administrator and Moderators can edit message text in posts.
  - Preview for attached files can be replaced by filler image.
  - Generation of catalog.html.
+ - You can set list of Moderators.
+ - Generation of modlog.html.

 Installing
 ------------